AgentXRay: White-Boxing Agentic Systems via Workflow Reconstruction: Introduction

 \section{Introduction}

 Large Language Models (LLMs) have exhibited remarkable capabilities in complex problem-solving, yet they continue to face bottlenecks stemming from their reliance on internalized parameters, which limits access to real-time information and specialized tools \cite{zhang2025siren, lewis2020retrieval, kandpal2023large}.
+To transcend these limitations, standalone models have evolved into agents by incorporating dynamic planning, tool usage, and long-term memory \cite{xi2025rise, liu2023dynamic, yao2023react, schick2024toolformer,wang2023voyager,qin2023toolllm,park2023generative,shen2023hugginggpt} to expand their execution boundaries.
+Along this line, Multi-Agent Systems (MAS) leverage collective intelligence through function specialization and structured collaboration \cite{li2023camel,wu2024autogen}, effectively addressing intricate tasks that demand multi-step reasoning and cross-domain expertise.